kennes913/sksh/src/content/posts/python-ptys.md

             password=sig.get("password"),
         )
 {{< /highlight >}}

-This above snippet transfers some specified local files onto a remote SFTP server.

 At a high level, `put` is a generator yielding back the standard out of each line in the forked process logging the line and or handling situations that would halt the scp process.